ACV vs. RCV in Homeowners Insurance: Your 2026 Guide

 blueCheck icon

-ACV pays your item's depreciated value at the time of loss; a 10-year-old roof with a 20-year lifespan may receive only half its replacement cost, leaving you to cover the rest out of pocket.
+ACV pays the depreciated value of a damaged item at the time of loss.
+A 10-year-old roof with a 20-year lifespan might receive only half its replacement cost.
+You pay the rest out of pocket.

 blueCheck icon

-RCV pays the full cost to replace a damaged item with a new equivalent and carries higher premiums, while ACV lowers your premium but creates a coverage gap equal to the depreciation deducted from your claim.
+RCV pays the full cost to replace the item with a new equivalent at today's prices, and its premiums are higher.
+ACV lowers your premium but leaves a gap equal to the depreciation deducted from your claim.

 blueCheck icon

-Many insurers restrict RCV on roofs older than 15 to 20 years, applying ACV-only coverage to the roof even on policies that otherwise use replacement cost value for the rest of the dwelling.
+Many insurers restrict RCV on roofs older than 15 to 20 years, applying ACV to the roof even when the rest of the dwelling uses replacement cost value.

 Compare Insurance Rates